neondatabase/website/content/docs/manage/branches.md

 A child branch is a copy-on-write clone the data in the parent branch.
 You can modify the data in a branch without affecting the data in the parent branch.
 For more information about branches and how you can use them in your development workflows, see [Branching](../../conceptual-guides/branching).

 You can create and manage branches using the Neon Console or [Neon API](https://neon.tech/api-reference).
-This topic covers branching using the Neon Console.
+This topic covers both methods.

 Before you can create a branch, you must have a Neon project.
 If you do not have a Neon project, see [Projects](../projects/#create-a-project).